The Ultimate Care Guide for “Toothwort” Plants

 Propagation by Seed

-1. Collect seeds after the flowers have faded, usually in late spring.
+1. Collect seeds after the flowers have faded, typically in late spring.

 2. Prepare a seed tray with a mix of potting soil and sand.